AllanBlanchard/tutoriel_wp/english/acsl-logic-definitions-and-code/ghost-code.md

 the sum of the elements between these bounds, and there must exist some bounds such that the returned value is exactly the sum of the elements between these bounds.
 About this specification, when we want to add the loop invariant, we will realize that we miss some information.
-We to express what are the values `max` and `cur` and what are the relations between them, but we cannot do it !
+We want to express what are the values `max` and `cur` and what are the relations between them, but we cannot do it!

 Basically, our postcondition needs to know that there exists some bounds `low` and `high` such that the computed sum corresponds to these bounds.
 However, in